B of A loses top spot in US mortgage servicing

 Bank of America, based in Charlotte, North Carolina, has been rocked by loan losses and lawsuits since buying Countrywide, once the nation's biggest subprime lender.
 The bank is running off troubled loans and selling off mortgage servicing rights as it looks to boost its capital measures.

-Wells Fargo, the fourth-biggest U.S. bank, widened its lead as the biggest originator of home loans in the fourth quarter of 2011, while Bank of America slipped to fourth in the rankings behind JPMorgan and Citigroup Inc (C.N).
+Wells Fargo, the fourth-biggest U.S. bank, widened its lead as the biggest originator of home loans in the fourth quarter of 2011, while Bank of America slipped further in the rankings, Reuters reported last week.

 San Francisco-based Wells originated 30 percent of all home loans in the last three months of the year, up from 27 percent in the third quarter, according to Inside Mortgage Finance.
 Bank of America slipped to fourth in the rankings from second in the second quarter, as it stopped buying loans from smaller banks.

-On Wednesday, Citigroup announced it will stop originating loans through mortgage brokers, although it will continue making loans directly to customers.
-It will also still buy loans from other banks, known as correspondent lending.

-The bank expects that most of the 300 employees in its broker-related business will find other jobs in the mortgage unit, Citigroup spokesman Mark Rodgers said.
+"The (mortgage) market was once dominated by the money center banks, but out of the group only Wells Fargo has pushed hard to continue keeping a large presence in the market," FBR Capital Markets analyst Paul Miller wrote in a report on Wednesday.

-In a research report on Wednesday, FBR Capital Markets analyst Paul Miller said Wells Fargo was the only large bank that was still pushing hard to keep a large presence in the mortgage market.
-The transition in the industry shows that servicing issues and investor claims to buy back soured loans are having an impact on large banks, he wrote.
+The transition in the industry shows that servicing issues and investor claims to buy back soured loans are having an impact on large banks, Miller wrote.

-(Reporting By Rick Rothacker in Charlotte, N.C.; Additional reporting by Aruna Viswanatha in Washington; Editing by Tim Dobbyn and Matthew Lewis)
+(Reporting By Rick Rothacker in Charlotte; Additional reporting by Aruna Viswanatha in Washington; Editing by Tim Dobbyn)

 ((rick.rothacker@thomsonreuters.com)(+1 704 998 2504)(Reuters Messaging: rick.rothacker.reuters.com@reuters.net)) Keywords: BANKOFAMERICA/MORTGAGES